Link Building: The Operations Guide for SEO Teams and Agencies

 In-house works when the operating cost adds up: at least one mid-level SEO ($90-130K loaded), 30+ hours per month of dedicated outreach, content production capacity for assets and guest posts, and tooling subscriptions (Ahrefs Standard, Pitchbox or Buzzstream, Hunter, GSC).
 Break-even is roughly $15K per month in fully-loaded cost.
 Below that, freelance or agency is more efficient.
 Above that, in-house gives more strategic control.

 Agencies are right when you need ramp speed, specialised vertical access, or publisher relationships that take 18-24 months to build cold.
-We work primarily with founders and CMOs in regulated verticals who need 20 to 40 placements per month from sources that have legitimate domain authority and topical relevance.
-Our link building service is built for this exact case: senior strategist contact, 47-campaign track record, no junior account-manager layer between client and execution.
+We work primarily with founders and CMOs in regulated verticals who need monthly placement volume from our Scale or Dominate tier - sources with legitimate domain authority and topical relevance.
+Our managed link building is built for this exact case: senior strategist contact, operator-led delivery, no junior account-manager layer between client and execution.

 Realistic 2026 monthly budgets span four tiers: Starter ($3-5K, 4-8 links), Growth ($8-15K, 10-20 links), Aggressive ($20-35K, 25-45 links), Enterprise ($50K+, 60+ links).
 Higher tiers buy higher DR sources and tighter topical fit, not just volume.